ricardo-lezama/SMH-Topic-Discovery/README.md

 Install Sampled-MinHashing (see README at https://github.com/gibranfp/Sampled-MinHashing).

 ## Corpora
-It will download the followind resources/corpora using 'scripts/prepare\_db.sh':
+It will download the following resources/corpora using 'scripts/prepare\_db.sh':

 * 20 Newsgroups
 * English Wikipedia